websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

     elastic-nodes.key
     ```

-1. Copy the files to the same folder on each Elasticsearch and Liferay server node.
+1. Copy the files to the same folder on each Elasticsearch node, and to an appropriate location on each Liferay server node.

 The certificates and keys are ready to use in your Elasticsearch configuration.